Opentrons/Protocols/protocols/7f0f89/README.md

 ## Description
 This protocol transfers a specified volume of developer solution into reservoir cartridges within a custom 216-well plate.
 The developer solution is aspirated from a Nest 195mL reservoir, then distributed to the 216-well plate down by column.
-Transfers are 1-1 between the reservoir and plate, with a delay and blow out step for viscous liquid considerations.
+Transfers are distributed in chunks of 3 between the reservoir and plate, with a delay and blow out step for viscous liquid considerations.
 Extra developer solution is aspirated to ensure that each cartridge receives adequate distribution.

 ---